matteo14c/HaploCoV/README.md

 To assign genomes to clusters, you need to used the *assign_CL.pl* script.
 This script uses 46 high frequency polymorphic sites to assign a SARS-CoV-2 genome to clusters as defined in Chiara et al 2020 (see above).

-Although in the paper we identify 50 high frequency polymorphic sites in currently avaialbe genomes of SARS-CoV-2,  *3* 3' and 1 *5'* proximal sites have been excluded here based on the consideration that the majority of the currently available assemblies of SARS-CoV-2 are truncated at one or both ends.
+Although in the paper we identify 50 high frequency polymorphic sites in currently avaialbe genomes of SARS-CoV-2, **3'** and **5'** proximal sites have been excluded here, based on the consideration that the majority of the currently available assemblies of SARS-CoV-2 are truncated at one or both ends.

 As shown in supplementary figure 1 of the paper, the exclusion of these sites does alter significantly our classification system.